Analyze in Excel

 Some users have multiple Power BI accounts, and those users may encounter a situation where they're logged into Power BI with one account, but the account that has access to the dataset being used in Analyze in Excel is a different account.
 In those situations, you may get a Forbidden error or a sign-in failure when attempting to access a dataset that's being used in an Analyze in Excel workbook.

 You'll be provided an opportunity to sign in again, at which time you can sign in with the Power BI account that has access to the dataset being accessed by Analyze in Excel.
 You can also select Profile from the Power BI ribbon tab in Excel, which identifies which account you're currently logged in with, and provides a link that lets you sign out (and subsequently, sign in with a different account).
+You can download Power BI publisher for Excel if you don't already have it installed, which is how the Power BI ribbon in Excel is installed.

 Enable data connections